sensordesign/Erasmus-Air-Quality-Sensor-ESP32/README.md

 Create 2 files named credentials.h and credentials.cpp \
 The asterisk is where you should input your own information \
 Those files need to be created using the structures indicated below \
-Also include the libraries for the sensors and modify any eventual difference in pinout structures
+Also include the libraries for the sensors and modify any eventual difference in pinout structures.
 ### credentials.cpp
 ```
 #include "credentials.h"